Elongated tortoise: Size

 Typically, Indotestudo elongata are around 30 cm (12 inches) long and 3.5 kg (7 pounds) as an adult.
 Females tend to be wider than males and more rounded.
 Males also have a tail that is much larger than that of the female.
 The males have a concave plastron while the plastron of a female is flat.
 Additionally, the female's posterior claws are markedly longer and more curved than those of the male.
 It is believed that this is to facilitate nest building.

 Distribution

-The species is found in India (Tripura, Jalpaiguri, East Bengal, and Singhbhum in Jharkhand), Nepal, Bangladesh, Burma (or Myanmar), Laos, Thailand (incl.
+The species is found in India (Tripura, Jalpaiguri, East Bengal, and Singhbhum in Jharkhand), Nepal, Mizoram, Bangladesh, Burma (or Myanmar), Laos, Thailand (incl.
 Phuket), Cambodia, Vietnam, Western Malaysia, Southern China.
 Type locality: Arakan, Tenasserim, Burma.

 Tortoise village

 This species of tortoise can be seen everywhere in Ban Kok, a village in Suan Mon sub-district, Mancha Khiri district about 50 km from Khon Kaen city in Isan (northeastern) Thailand.
 These tortoises habitually coexisted with the villagers with nothing to harm them for more than 200 years since the village was founded.
 They are locally known as tao pek (เต่าเพ็ก).